 Mapping the Y Drive

 Select your operating system to view step-by-step instructions on connecting to the Y drive.
-Download the instructions as a DOCX (Microsoft Word) or PDF file by clicking the appropriate download link.
 If you are not on campus, you will first need to connect to BUMC VPN before attempting to connect to the “Y” drive.

 Windows 7/ Vista

-- Click on the Start button in the lower left and then click Computer
+- Click the Start button, then click “Computer”

 Mac OS X

 - At the top of the desktop window from the Finder, select Go> Connect to Server (Or use the keyboard shortcut Command +K)

 - Enter the Server Address of the network drive: smb://ad.bu.edu/bumcfiles

 - Click the + to add the Server Address to your Favorite Servers.
 Click Connect.